NunoSempere/clarivoyance/list/index.md

 - ★★★ (FT) Will the [EU AI Act](https://artificialintelligenceact.eu/) contain language subjecting general purpose AI systems to some of the same regulations as systems classified as high risk?

-- ★★ By 2025/2028/2033/, will there be an organisation set up for employees of AI labs to whistleblow to, if they think their lab is carrying out dangerous research?
+- ★★ By 2025/2028/2033/, will there be an organization set up for employees of AI labs to whistleblow to, if they think their lab is carrying out dangerous research?

 - ★★ If an org for whistleblower is set up by 2028, how many times will it have been contacted by (alleged) whistleblowers in labs by 2040?

-- ★ By 2028, will the US government set up an organisation for employees of AI labs to whistleblow to, if they think their lab is carrying out dangerous research?
+- ★ By 2028, will the US government set up an organization for employees of AI labs to whistleblow to, if they think their lab is carrying out dangerous research?

 - ★ The previous question but for the EU.